B7: Modelling Human Translation with a Noisy Channel

 Different modes (interpreting, translation) and levels of expertise (learner, professional) are considered.
 The data set we use are translations of speeches from the EU Parliament which are compiled into a corpus.
 Computational translation models are built, which provide the basis for several studies on translationese, translation adequacy as well as translation complexity.

-Analyzing variation in translation through neural semantic spaces Journal Article
+Analyzing variation in translation through neural semantic spaces Inproceedings

 Detecting linguistic variation in translated vs. interpreted texts using relative entropy Inproceedings